rappatoni/Knowledge-Representation/Basic Sudoku SAT Solver/README.md

 # README #

-This folder contains programs corresponding to the Sudoku SAT Solver using pycosat library.
+This folder contains files corresponding to the Sudoku SAT Solver.
+The SAT Solver used is MiniSAT.

 Run the program: